Finding a Custodial Records Storage Provider that Fits

 Despite the closure of your practice, safeguarding records against unforeseen events like natural disasters or cyber-attacks remains essential.
 Ensure that the custodial provider has robust disaster recovery plans in place, including data backups, offsite storage options, and contingency measures to protect your records.

 Cariend stands as a reputable custodial records storage provider proficient in handling both medical and business records.
 As a PRISM Privacy+ Certified records management service, we facilitate a seamless transition with professional onboarding.
-If you’re seeking a professional custodial records storage provider, contact us at 855-516-0612 or complete the form on this page.
+If you’re seeking a professional custodial records storage provider, contact us at 855-516-0612 or complete the form on our Contact page.

 Comments (0)